cyrex562/imgui-rs/docs/CONTRIBUTING.md

 - **Please make sure that your project have asserts enabled.** Calls to IM_ASSERT() are scattered in the code to help catch common issues.
 When an assert is triggered read the comments around it.
 By default IM_ASSERT() calls the standard assert() function.
 To verify that your asserts are enabled, add the line `IM_ASSERT(false);` in your main() function.
 Your application should display an error message and abort.
 If your application doesn't report an error, your asserts are disabled.
 - **Please provide a Minimal, Complete and Verifiable Example ([MCVE](https://stackoverflow.com/help/mcve)) to demonstrate your problem**.
 An ideal submission includes a small piece of code that anyone can paste in one of the examples/ application (e.g. in main.cpp or imgui_demo.cpp) to understand and reproduce it.
 Narrowing your problem to its shortest and purest form is the easiest way to understand it.
 Please test your shortened code to ensure it actually exhibit the problem. **Often while creating the MCVE you will end up solving the problem!** Many questions that are missing a standalone verifiable example are missing the actual cause of their issue in the description, which ends up wasting everyone's time.
 - Please state if you have made substantial modifications to your copy of imgui or the back-end.
-- If you are not calling dear imgui directly from C++, please provide information about your Language and the wrapper/binding you are using.
+- If you are not calling dear imgui directly from C += 1, please provide information about your Language and the wrapper/binding you are using.
 - Be mindful that messages are being sent to the mailbox of "Watching" users.
 Try to proof-read your messages before sending them.
 Edits are not seen by those users, unless they browse the site.

 **Some unfortunate words of warning**
 - If you are involved in cheating schemes (e.g. DLL injection) for competitive online multi-player games, please don't try posting here.
 We won't answer and you will be blocked.
 It doesn't matter if your question relates to said project.
 We've had too many of you and need to project our time and sanity.
 - Due to frequent abuse of this service from aforementioned users, if your GitHub account is anonymous and was created five minutes ago please understand that your post will receive more scrutiny and incomplete questions will be harshly dismissed.

-If you have been using dear imgui for a while or have been using C/C++ for several years or have demonstrated good behavior here, it is ok to not fullfill every item to the letter.
+If you have been using dear imgui for a while or have been using C/C += 1 for several years or have demonstrated good behavior here, it is ok to not fullfill every item to the letter.
 Those are guidelines and experienced users or members of the community will know which information are useful in a given context.

 ## How to open a Pull Request